ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

 ### Read-only Replica Users and Privileges

-- Any user on the leader, even ones present before read-only replica provision, can log in to and execute reads on a read-only replica with the same privileges to objects that they have on the leader.
+- Any user on the leader, even ones present before read-only replica provision, can log in to and run reads on a read-only replica with the same privileges to objects that they have on the leader.

 - If you have more than one read-only replica that is attached to a leader, a user that is created on the leader is also created on all of the other read-only replicas.